|

 Award: Recellularized Heart

-of Minnesota, Doris Taylor, has discovered a way to make heart
+University of Minnesota, Doris Taylor, has discovered a way to

-transplants more successful.
-By removing the cells of the donor
+make heart transplants more successful.
+By removing the cells of

-heart and replacing them with the patient's cells, a "recellularized
+the donor heart and replacing them with the patient's cells, a

-heart" would reduce waiting time for donated heart organs and
+"recellularized heart" would reduce waiting time for donated

-minimize the risk of patient rejection of the new heart.
+heart organs and minimize the risk of patient rejection of the

-die within five years, despite current repair procedures and drugs
+transplants die within five years, despite current repair

-available to minimize rejection.
-Ms. Taylor has perfected her
+procedures and drugs available to minimize rejection.
+Ms. Taylor

 the Health category.)